RP

 If the texture seems off

-Pause before adding more heat or liquid.
-Use this cue from the method first: For even more banana flavor, you can brown the butter first.
+Check this step before adding heat or liquid: For even more banana flavor, you can brown the butter first.

 Timing check